Mhow: Demographics

-Population of Children with age of 0-6 is 9308 which is 11.39% of total population of Mhow Cantt (CB).
-In Mhow Cantt Cantonment Board, Female Sex Ratio is of 862 against state average of 931.
-Moreover, Child Sex Ratio in Mhow Cantt is around 908 compared to Madhya Pradesh state average of 918.
-Literacy rate of Mhow Cantt city is 85.78%; higher than state average of 69.32%.
-In Mhow Cantt, Male literacy is around 90.42% while female literacy rate is 80.37%.
+The population of children aged 0-6 is 9308 which is 11.39% of total population of Mhow Cantt (CB).
+In Mhow Cantt Cantonment Board, the female sex ratio is 862 against state average of 931.
+Moreover, the child sex ratio in Mhow Cantt is around 908 compared to Madhya Pradesh state average of 918.
+The literacy rate of Mhow Cantt city is 85.78%; higher than the state average of 69.32%.
+In Mhow Cantt, male literacy is around 90.42% while the female literacy rate is 80.37%.

 Cantonment

 As early as 1818, the Indian Army has had a presence in Mhow.
 Up until World War II, Mhow was the headquarters of the 5th Division of the Southern Army.
 According to local legend, Winston Churchill also spent a few months in Mhow when he was a subaltern serving with his regiment in India.
 The house on the mall where he is supposed to have lived, gradually crumbled due to neglect and age.
 It was pulled down and a jogger's park has been built on its grounds by the Infantry School.

 Mhow houses three premier training institutions of the Indian Army; The Infantry School, The Military College of Telecommunication Engineering (MCTE) and The Army War College.

 In addition to these institutes, Mhow is where Army Training Command or ARTRAC was born.
 ARTRAC was based in Mhow from 1991 to 1994, before it shifted to Shimla (Himachal Pradesh).
 At that time its General Officer Commanding in Chief (GOC-in-C) was Lt.
 General Shankar Roy Chowdhary who went on to become the Chief of Army Staff (COAS).
 Its first GOC-in-C was Lt.
 General A.S.
 Kalkat who had earlier commanded the Indian Peace Keeping Force (IPKF) in Sri Lanka.
-ARTRAC was housed in the campus of the present Army School.
+ARTRAC functioned from the old 19th century building of the present day Army Public School Mhow.
 This was used as All Arms Wing of MCTE for many decades.
 It was originally built and used as the British Military Hospital (BMH).
+The building is no longer in use and is being preserved as a heritage building.